 Supports Job Creation + Fair Wages

-FAZL is committed to supporting orphanages in India that care for vulnerable children, and they dedicate 50% of their net profits to this cause.
+FAZL is committed to supporting orphanages in India that care for vulnerable children, and they give a significant portion of their net profits to this cause.
 The FAZL company grew out of a deep love for these homes and the sacred work they do.
 They also provide dignified work opportunities for women in need.